fire1/ArduinoMid/README.md

 ## Donations
     Every cent will be used for new futures.
-    Keep in mind I spend a lot of money and time over this project... also my girlfriend promise me to lock me into a garage if I do not stop spending money  here ... so  ...
+    Keep in mind I spend a lot of money and time over this project...

+    Also my girlfriend promise me to lock me into a garage if I do not stop spending money  here ... so  ...
 HELP! ;)

 ### [Donate!](https://paypal.me/AngelZaprianov)